ssvassiliev/PublicationNetworks/README.md

 To install required libraries run the following command:<br>
  `pip install scholarly bibtexparser progress`<br>
 **Usage**
 Run the script and follow instructions on the screen.
 You will be asked to enter the name of the Google Scholar author.
-The results of the query are saved in BibTex format.
+The result of the query is saved in BibTex format.

 ### Collecting data from Pubmed
 Social Networks plugin for Cytoscape can query Pubmed and extract network.